Timothy Woods

 Another way to up your fat intake when on an only-meat diet is to use lard or tallow in a frying pan or skillet.

-Since a carnivore diet consists solely of animal products, it's recommended to stick with the rule that if it came from ruminant animals, it’s allowed on your plate.
+Since a carnivore diet consists solely of animal products, it's recommended to stick with the rule that if it comes from ruminant animals, it’s allowed on your plate.

 Yes, that's right.
 No vegetables.
 However, there are some non-meat products allowed on low-carb diets like the carnivore or keto diet.